jonwiseman/DS300/README.md

 This repository contains files related to the final project for DS300: Data Mining.
+All filepaths in scripts and notebooks are generalized and can be run if the repository is downloaded.

 ## Goal
 This project aims to utilize clustering techniques on Reddit comment data to produce subreddit and post recommendations.